iut62elec/AWS-Route53-Backup-Solution/README.md

 3. IAM Roles: Ensures the Lambda function has necessary permissions to access Route 53 and S3.
 4. EventBridge Rule: Triggers the Lambda function on a scheduled basis.

+## Contributing
 Feel free to contribute to this project by submitting pull requests or reporting issues.
 Your feedback is appreciated!

+## License
+This project is licensed under the MIT License.

+## Disclaimer
+This repository and its contents are not endorsed by or affiliated with Amazon Web Services (AWS) or any other third-party entities.
+It represents my personal viewpoints and not those of my past or current employers.
+All third-party libraries, modules, plugins, and SDKs are the property of their respective owners.